 The call

 Start with Security+, then add an incident-handling credential once you can actually triage.
-Incident response is not a first job in security — you need to read logs, chase an alert to ground truth, and write up what happened before anyone hands you a live breach.
-So build the foundation first: Security+ is the broad baseline that gets you recognized.
-After that, a detection-and-response credential like CySA+ maps directly to the monitoring and triage work, and a dedicated incident-handling or forensics credential is the natural specialist step once you have the basics and some hands-on practice behind you.
-The certificate opens the door; a demonstrated ability to work an incident end to end is what gets you hired.
+In RoleMath's sequencing, incident response is not where you start in security — you need to read logs, chase an alert to ground truth, and write up what happened before anyone hands you a live breach.
+So build the foundation first: Security+ is RoleMath's broad-baseline first step.
+After that, a detection-and-response credential like CySA+ is our recommended fit for the monitoring and triage work, and a dedicated incident-handling or forensics credential is the natural specialist step once you have the basics and some hands-on practice behind you.
+Our read: treat the certificate as a screening signal and lead with a demonstrated ability to work an incident end to end — evidence an interviewer can examine.

 Take this path if

-- You already have Security+ or equivalent knowledge plus some real hands-on log and alert-triage practice — then a detection-and-response credential like CySA+ lines up directly with the daily work.
+- You already have Security+ or equivalent knowledge plus some real hands-on log and alert-triage practice — then a detection-and-response credential like CySA+ is our recommended fit for the daily work.

 - You genuinely enjoy investigative, detail-heavy work: reconstructing what happened from scattered evidence, staying calm under a live alert, and writing it all up clearly.